 If you are accidentally pricked by a needle, ensure the wound bleeds and wash it immediately with soap and water.
 Cover the wound with a waterproof dressing and seek emergency medical advice as soon as possible.

 The SaferPeterborough partnership works with needle exchanges to promote safe disposal of needles and injecting equipment in our city.
 Needle exchanges give out small portable needle bins to people who need them and there are a number of community needle bins to help people dispose of their injecting equipment safely.
+To find the latest list of pharmacies offering needle exchange then visit the change grow live website.

 If you have any concerns about discarded needles, call 01733 747474 and ask for the SaferPeterborough team or email firstname.lastname@example.org.